 Festival & Ticketing Terms and Conditions and Frequently Asked Questions

-Tickets – Tickets are now despatched.
-Any orders from Tuesday 3rd July will not be posted and tickets will be for collection at the gate.
-Please bring a copy of your booking and proof of ID.
-Please note tickets are not refundable.
+Tickets – Please note all ticket purchases are non refundable.
 Your ticket will be exchanged for a wristband on arrival at the festival (Challenge 25 applies – make sure you have ID) Re-entry permitted.

 Can I bring food and drink into the arena?
 Sorry but no food or drink is allowed into the Festival Arena with the exception of baby food.
 We promise you that inside you will find a wide variety of good quality food and drink at reasonable prices

 Can I bring food and drink into the campsite?
-Yes a small amount of food can be brought into the campsite – please no BBQS or open fires.
+Yes a small amount of food and drink can be brought into the campsite on first entry – NO BBQS or open fires.
 You are able to bring the following alcohol into the campsite;

-EITHER 8 cans or beer, lager or cider per person OR 4 cans and 1 bottle of wine per person (decanted into a plastic bottle as NO glass allowed on site) NO spirits or hard liquor allowed into the campsite.
+EITHER 8 cans or beer, lager or cider per person OR 4 cans and equivalent of 1 bottle of wine per person (please bring bagged or packet wine as NO glass allowed on site) We do not allow spirits or hard liquor into the campsite.

 Glas-Denbury is an independant festival run by a dedicated team of volunteers who are endeavouring to keep it going for you for years to come.
 It relies on bar sales, catering pitches and trading pitches to do this and so to continue the magic we please encourage you to help the longevity of the festival by supporting the bars and food traders on site.
 We have your well being at the forefront of everything, which is why we restrict the amount of alcohol you can bring into the campsite.
 We assure you that our bar prices are well below other event prices and in line with, if not below, pub prices.
 We do know however that you may need a little Dutch courage to kick start your weekend hence we allow a small amount of alcohol into the campsite!

 Water – Please bring a reuseable water bottle to the festival if possible.
-By 2019 we are endeavouring to rid the site of plastic water bottles by 2019 and reduce landfill waste and so with access to mains water across the site and camping fields so we encourage everyone to bring along their own empty water bottles and refill them.
-Please note all water bottles going into the festival arena must be empty.
-Long waking hours, dancing and summer sun will make you thirsty so please don’t forget to drink lots of water.
+By 2019 we are endeavouring to rid the site of single use plastic wherever possible, including plastic water bottles.
+We want to reduce landfill waste and ensure full access to mains water across the site and camping fields.
+We therefore encourage everyone to bring along their own reuseable water bottles and refill them over the weekend.
+(Please note all water bottles going into the festival arena must be empty) Long waking hours, dancing and summer sun will make you thirsty so please don’t forget to drink lots of water.